 To schedule a program, call the Visitor Center at (309) 794-5338.
 Most programs last 45 minutes to an hour and some have hands on activities!
 A minimum of two weeks advance notice is required and a group must consist of 10 or more people (smaller groups may be considered).
-Large groups may be split into smaller ones and a ratio of 1 adult to every 10 students is required.
+For onsite tours, large groups may be split into smaller ones and a ratio of 1 adult to every 10 students is required.
 Scheduling will be limited by the availability of staff, weather conditions, and other considerations by the Lock Master.
-All programs are presented by either a U.S. Army Corps of Engineers Park Ranger or one of our Volunteers, between the hours of 9:30 a.m. and 4 p.m. onsite programs only.
+All programs are presented by either a U.S. Army Corps of Engineers Park Ranger or one of our Volunteers, between the hours of 9:30 a.m. and 4 p.m. for offsite or onsite programs.